8 common interview questions with example answers

 Tell me about yourself

-This seemingly easy introduction opportunity trips up more potential job candidates than it should.
-It’s probably the most common first question of any job interview, too!
+This seemingly easy introduction trips up more candidates than it should—and it’s probably the most common first question of any job interview.

-The reason?
-Most people approach this question too casually.
-While it may seem like a simple icebreaker to warm everyone up to the actual interview, this is your chance to pitch yourself and your skills to the hiring manager.
+Why?
+Most people approach it too casually.
+It may seem like an icebreaker, but it’s actually your chance to pitch yourself and your skills to the hiring manager.

-You can streamline your answer by following this simple outline:
+You can streamline your answer with this simple outline:

-• Briefly introduce yourself in 2–3 sentences.
-What is your name, profession, and years of experience in the field?
+- Briefly introduce yourself in 2–3 sentences.
+What’s your name, profession, and years of experience in the field?

-• Share some of your passions.
+- Share some of your passions.
 Why do you like this line of work?
-What do you like to do for fun outside of work?
+What do you do for fun outside of it?

 Sample answer